-Contingent liabilities are not disclosed because the Bank believes that they may not become an actual liability therefore may not be incurred due to a result of uncertain future event.
-The Bank holds a belief that the possibility of future outflow of settlement embodying economic benefits is remote
+Contingent liabilities are not disclosed because the Bank believes that they may not become an actual liability therefore may not be incurred due to a result of uncertain future event..

 Provisions for legal claims are recognised when: the Bank has a present legal or constructive obligation as a result of past events; it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation; and the amount has been reliably estimated.
 Provisions are not recognised for future operating losses.